core-wg/oscore/draft-ietf-core-object-security.md

 Unless specified otherwise, CoAP options not listed in {{protected-coap-options}} SHALL be encrypted and integrity protected and processed as class E options.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
-New COAP options SHOULD be of class E and SHOULD NOT have outer options unless a forwarding proxy needs to read that option value.
-If a certain option is both inner and outer, the two values SHOULD NOT be the same, unless a proxy is required by specification to be able to read the end-to-end value.
+New COAP options SHOULD be of class E and SHOULD NOT have outer values unless a forwarding proxy needs to read that option value.
+If a certain option has both inner and outer values, the two values SHOULD NOT be the same.

 ### Class E Options {#class-e}

 For options in class E (see {{protected-coap-options}}) the option value in the unprotected CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints.
-Hence the actions resulting from the use of such options is analogous to communicating in a protected manner with the endpoint.
+Hence the actions resulting from the use of such options is analogous to communicating in a protected manner directly with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

 The sending endpoint SHALL write the class E option from the unprotected CoAP message into the plaintext of the COSE object.

 Except for the special options described in the subsections, the sending endpoint SHALL NOT use the outer options of class E. However, note that an intermediary may, legitimately or not, add, change or remove the value of an outer option.

-Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it in the unprotected CoAP messages with the value from the COSE object when present.
+Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL write the Class E options present in the plaintext of the COSE object into the unprotected CoAP message.

 #### Max-Age {#max-age}

 An inner Max-Age option, like other class E options, is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
 To avoid unnecessary caching, a server MAY add an outer Max-Age option with value zero to protected CoAP responses (see Section 5.6.1 of {{RFC7252}}).
 The outer Max-Age option is not integrity protected.

 #### The Block Options {#block-options}